ladinu/mdrt/README.md

 mdrt
 ====

-Experimental markdown preview app to be used with vim
+Experimental markdown preview app written in node and netbeans protocol for vim.

 ## Basic Usage